-Full-time 16-month on-campus program over 4 semesters, starting in the fall and continuing through the spring, summer, and following fall; field education of 24 hours per week starts in spring semester and continues through the subsequent semesters.
+- Full-time 16-month on-campus program over 4 semesters, starting in the fall and continuing through the spring, summer, and following fall; field education of 24 hours per week starts in spring semester and continues through the subsequent semesters.

-Full-time 16-month online program over 4 semesters with start dates each semester; field education of 24 hours per week starts in second semester and continues through the subsequent semesters.
+- Full-time 16-month online program over 4 semesters with start dates each semester; field education of 24 hours per week starts in second semester and continues through the subsequent semesters.

-Advanced Standing 12-month on-campus program over 3 semesters, starting in the spring and continuing through the summer, and following fall; field education of 24 hours per week starts in spring semester and continues through the subsequent semesters.
+- Advanced Standing 12-month on-campus program over 3 semesters, starting in the spring and continuing through the summer, and following fall; field education of 24 hours per week starts in spring semester and continues through the subsequent semesters.

-Advanced Standing 12-month online program over 3 semesters with start dates each semester; field education of 24 hours per week starts in first semester and continues through the subsequent semesters.
+- Advanced Standing 12-month online program over 3 semesters with start dates each semester; field education of 24 hours per week starts in first semester and continues through the subsequent semesters.

 Our field education program exposes you to real-world social work practice as well as diverse populations and social issues.
-We place on-campus students with one of 75 agencies in New Orleans and surrounding parishes.
-Distance learners perform their field education in their own communities, and we can facilitate placements around the country.
+We place on-campus students with one of over 100 agencies in New Orleans and surrounding parishes.
+Online learners perform their field education in their own communities, and we can facilitate placements around the country.

 Our online MSW program employs innovative technology to ensure all students receive the full benefits of a Tulane education.
 If you elect this program, you will be part of monthly live sessions via synchronous classes.
 Our technology platform provides crisp and clear images and words, and students can always see each other and the instructor.
-You can expect personalized attention as you pursue your coursework.
-That includes tech support and virtual office hours with faculty.
+You can expect personalized attention as you pursue your coursework, including tech support and virtual office hours with faculty.